-COVER LETTER Scoring Rubric (weighted)--BU113: Foundations of Business Administration
+COVER LETTER Scoring Rubric (weighted)--BU113: Critical Thinking and Communication in Business

 adapted for Business Writing from MELAB (L. Hamp-Lyons, 1992)